Move over, Nashville and New York! There’s a new must-see American city quickly climbing the tourism ranks, and its name, of course, is Savannah.

 Every month, a new special flavor brings lines to the doors; it’s no wonder it was named one of the top 10 ice cream parlors in the world!

-This massive four-block market is a favorite of locals and tourists alike.
+The massive four-block City Market is a favorite of locals and tourists alike.

 Shopping for a souvenir is easy with a myriad of shops selling everything from shoes to cigars and bracelets to dog biscuits — all nestled in between art galleries and nightlife entertainment!